 But, in the back of your head, a nagging question remains: “Will Montessori really work for my child?”

 It’s a common question that most parents ask when researching Montessori education.

-The reality is that most of us never had an opportunity to attend an authentic Montessori when we were young.
+The reality is that most of us did not have an opportunity to attend an authentic Montessori school when we were young.
 Many of the experiences in a Montessori classroom are the complete opposite our own experiences in school.
 So, it’s completely understandable to question the efficacy of something so new for your own child!

 There are an infinite number of reasons why Montessori will work for your child.
-But, let’s talk about 6 significant reasons why your child will thrive in a quality Montessori program:
+But, let’s talk about six significant reasons why your child will thrive in a quality Montessori program:

 1. Your Child Will Learn by Doing

 Your child will be exposed to hundreds of materials that are specifically designed to support his natural stages of development and invite him with hands-on exploration.
 His individual interests will drive what he chooses to explore creating deep engagement, a love of learning, and strong neural pathways that contribute to the construction of a strong brain.

 2. Your Child Will Learn From and Teach Others

 Have you ever heard the expression “The best way to learn something is to teach it?”
 This happens every day in our Montessori classrooms.
 Children are grouped in three-year age spans, providing ample opportunity for mentorship, cooperation, and confidence building.